Eligibility For A Publicly Funded Education

 In order for a student to be eligible for a provincially funded education in British Columbia, the student and his or her parent/guardian must meet specific criteria.
 This criteria is set at the provincial level and not by individual school districts.

-Please visit the “Eligibility of Students for Operating Grant Funding” on the Government of British Columbia page for a more detailed description of provincial education funding criteria.
+Please visit the “Eligibility of Students for Operating Grant Funding” on the Government of British Columbia for a more detailed description of provincial education funding criteria.

 Below is a summary of the categories under which students may be eligible for provincial funding in order to attend a public school in BC.